Shopify/ruby-lsp/CONTRIBUTING.md

 bin/test
 # or the spec reporter
 SPEC_REPORTER=1 bin/test
-# Warning are turned off by default.
+# Warnings are turned off by default.
 If you wish to see warnings use
 VERBOSE=1 bin/test
+# Run a single test like this: "bin/test my_test.rb test_name_regex", e.g.
+bin/test test/requests/diagnostics_expectations_test.rb test_diagnostics__def_bad_formatting
 ```

 ## Expectation testing